carbon-app/carbon/README.md

 1. Login using the "Sign in/Sign up" button
 2. Edit as you normally woud — your snippet will get saved automatically
-3. Copy the URL from your browser window and send away!
+3. Copy the URL from your browser window and share away!

 ##### Embed a snippet